-Working with Fundação Oswaldo Cruz (Fiocruz) to produce and donate 5,000 COVID-19 tests to public hospitals.
+Through its institute, Mary Kay has donated around R$ 100,000 to the works that it develops with Fundação Oswaldo Cruz (Fiocruz) to produce and donate 5,000 COVID-19 tests to public hospitals.
 It is also partnering with the Associação Fala Mulher to produce hygiene kits with masks, gloves and alcohol gels.

 Joined Movimento Brasil Competitivo (MBC) to use artificial intelligence (AI) and, along with Intel and Instituto Butantan, is mapping COVID-19 outbreak, projecting the demand for critical supplies (masks, ventilators, ERs).
 It is also testing a pilot project on temperature sensitive cameras with the Department of Health of Rio de Janeiro and Hospital das Clínicas, in São Paulo.